-I consider that parts of document number 2 contain information concerning the business, commercial or financial affairs of an organization.
-The information is in the nature of pricing details for products.
-I consider that the disclosure of this information would, or could reasonably be expected to, unreasonably affect that organisation in respect of its lawful business, commercial or financial affairs.
+I am therefore of the view that disclosure of the information would, or could reasonably be expected to, unreasonably affect those organisations in respect of their lawful business, commercial or financial affairs.

-I have decided that the parts of document numbered 2 are conditionally exempt under section 47G of the FOI Act.
+As such, I have decided that the parts of the documents are conditionally exempt under section 47G of the FOI Act.
 Access to a conditionally exempt document must generally be given unless it would be contrary to the public interest to do so.
-I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard at paragraph 4 below.
+I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard at paragraph 6.4 below.

-4 The public interest - section 11A of the FOI Act
+6.4 The public interest - section 11A of the FOI Act